Ellie-x3/GameDevBlog/content/posts/PixelPlatformer2.md

 2. **Initialize**
     * Initialize gets called once at the start of our game.
-    * I use this to specify MonoGame related settings after my Games initialization
+    * I use this to specify MonoGame related settings and then my Games initialization

 3. **LoadContent**
-    * LoadContent is a little self explainator, This is where we will load our content.
+    * LoadContent is a little self-explanitory, This is where we will load our content.
     * Called after Initialize

 4. **Update**
     * Update is our main game loop and where majority of our code will live
-    * We will set our FPS to 60FPS.

 5. **Draw**
     * Draw is where our code for drawing our game to the screen will live.